Sylinko/Everywhere.Docs/en-US/model-provider/google.md

 :::

 ::: warning
+- Please note that subscribing to paid plans such as Gemini Pro is billed separately from the API service.
+You may still need to pay separately for API usage.
-This tutorial starts from Google Cloud, not by creating an API key directly in AI Studio.
+- This tutorial starts from Google Cloud, not by creating an API key directly in AI Studio.
 :::

 ## Preparation